-The financial results for each of Glencore and Xstrata as at and for the years ended 31 December 2011 and 2012 are presented in this section on a stand-alone basis.
-It should be noted that for those periods, Glencore owned a significant stake in Xstrata which is included in its historical results presented below.
-Glencore held a 34.1 per cent. and 33.65 per cent. effective interest in Xstrata as at 31 December 2011 and 2012, respectively.
-The carrying value of Glencore's interest in Xstrata on its balance sheet as at 31 December 2011 and 2012 was U.S.\$16,187 million and U.S.\$16,215 million, respectively.
+The financial results for each of Glencore and Xstrata as at and for the year ended 31 December 2012 are presented in this section on a stand-alone basis.
+It should be noted that for this period, Glencore owned a significant stake in Xstrata which is included in its historical results presented below.
+Glencore held a 33.65 per cent. effective interest in Xstrata as at 31 December 2012.
+The carrying value of Glencore's interest in Xstrata on its balance sheet as at 31 December 2012 was U.S.\$16,215 million.